 - Upper Slope Dogfish Management Strategy review.

-The next committee meeting will be held on 9 October 2020.
+The next committee meeting date will be advised shortly.

 Current research priorities